rmind/rvault/README.md

 ## Dependencies

+Mandatory:
 - OpenSSL 1.1 or newer
-- FUSE (libfuse and system support)
+- FUSE (libfuse and/or system support)
 - libcurl

+Optional:
 - libreadline
 - sqlite3 3.23 or newer with `SQLITE_ENABLE_DESERIALIZE` enabled